Preview Reconciliation Rules

 You can understand the performance of your proposed rules using statistics as well as the underlying data.
 The statistics include the match rate, which is the percentage of transactions reconciled by the proposed rules.
 You can also view a table with the raw transaction data.
 You can filter the data by status and reconciliation rule to find interesting transactions, for example:

-If you choose to save the rule changes, future reconciliation attempts will use the new rules.
-This includes any new transactions.
+Once rule changes are saved, future reconciliation attempts will use the new rules.
+This includes when new Transactions and Expected Payments are created.
 Additionally, all unreconciled transactions in the selected date range of the preview will also be immediately scheduled for reconciliation.
-If you have old transactions that are outside of the range of the preview and more than two days old, they will not reconcile; Modern Treasury is working to improve this behavior so that you can achieve complete reconciliation.